Part-time undergraduates - funding frequently asked questions

 - Where can I go to get help with my application?

-- What other financial support is available from the University?
+- What other financial support is available from the University of Sheffield?

-Who can get a tuition fee loan from Student Finance England?
+Who can get a tuition fee loan and part-time maintenance loan from Student Finance England?

-To be able to access a fee loan (and a bursary) you need to be eligible for student finance.
-These criteria are set by the government and are based on your nationality or residency and if you have studied for a degree before.
+To be able to access loans (and a bursary from the University) you need to be eligible for student finance.
+The criteria are set by the government and are based on your nationality or residency and if you have studied for a degree before.
 The full list of who qualifies for support is available via Student Finance England

-If you have any questions about your eligibility for Student Finance or for a bursary, please contact us at firstname.lastname@example.org
+If you have any questions about your eligibility for Student Finance or a University of Sheffield bursary, please contact us at email@example.com

 Applications for a tuition fee loan can be made online from the summer before you start your course in September.

-When should I apply for my University Bursary?
+When should I apply for my University of Sheffield part-time bursary?

 You can apply for your bursary once you have started your course.